lugu/toner_chip_reset/README.md

 The [datasheet](/datasheet/FM24C02B-04B-08B-16B.pdf) of the component FM24C02B indicate an operating clock of 1MHz at 3.3V.

-At 1MHz, no address respond correctly because the Arduino can not operate at this clock: 1MHz seems to be the upper bound of the Arduino Mega can reach.
+At 1MHz, bits are not sent correctly to i2c bus (i checked using a logical analyser operating at 8MHz).
+This is because the Arduino can not operate at this clock: 1MHz seems to be the upper bound of the Arduino Mega can reach.

 http://electronics.stackexchange.com/questions/29457/how-to-make-arduino-do-high-speed-i2c